 3. Tercio de muerte

-After the ring is cleared out, the next-senior torero takes a turn, and the whole event begins again with the tercio de varas.
+After the ring is cleared by a team of mules dragging the dead bull out of the arena, the next-senior torero takes a turn, and the whole event begins again with the tercio de varas.

 A controversial spectacle

 Save for a minority of tauromaquia aficionados, most of us who live in Spain don’t consider bullfighting a part of our everyday lives.
 But due to its prevalence in literature and media, many visitors consider it an essential Spanish experience, when the truth is that Madrid—and Spain as a whole—has so much more to offer.